 - Herbicides and pesticides spread on the grass can be more toxic to your dog than the actual grass.

 - There’s a very real danger of your dog ingesting intestinal parasites like hookworms or ringworms, which contaminate the grass.

 - There are also hazardous germs from other dogs’ fecal residues to contend with.

-But what can we do to stop this behaviour?
+But what can we do to stop this behavior?
 The good news is that a dog can be trained not to eat grass.

 While enjoying a stroll with your dog, we suggest carrying treats.
-This way, you can properly monitor his actions and reward good behaviour.
+This way, you can properly monitor his actions and reward good behavior.

 Dogs who respond well to verbal commands will just need a simple “heel” command to stop.
 You can then distract from the action of eating grass.